Will-J-Gale/GTA5-Self-Driving-Car/README.md

 * __Traffic Speed__
    * On the long distance demo, the model seems to maintain roughly 60mph, however this could be just mimicking the training data and not following any laws of the road.
 In the city, however, it does reach speeds faster than the training data went, which could be because there is more long distance data than city data.

-Traffic lights and stop signs are difficult to learn as they require some sort of "memory".
-A Recurrent  CNN could be a future upgrade to combat this problem.

 ## Prerequisites
 1. GTA5 + Mods
    * Script Hook V